Top Ideas for Craft Fair Displays

 Best Craft Fair Tips and Ideas

-Seems like a silly question, but give it some thought.
-Are you specializing in one specific craft that is unusual or unique.
-Are you doing a broader concept like southwest jewelry?
+It seems like a silly question, but give it some thought: Are you specializing in one specific craft that is unusual or unique?
+Are you doing a broader concept like Southwest jewelry?
 Or are you going seasonal like Christmas?
 It's important in your business plan to define what you are actually doing and selling in order to be profitable.

-The first question that you need to ask yourself is do you have enough goods to sell for the amount of traffic?
-There is no point to even sign up to do a craft show or sale unless you have the goods to sell. before you set out to so a show, visit several shows or fairs to see the amount of inventory that other sellers have.
+The first question that you need to ask yourself is, do you have enough goods to sell for the amount of traffic?
+There is no point to even sign up to do a craft show or sale unless you have the goods to sell.
+Before you set out to do a show, visit several shows or fairs to see the amount of inventory that other sellers have.
 You will need to anticipate having more inventory than you need.
 Most organizers will not be happy if you have to close early because you have nothing to sell.
 Build your inventory before you set out for the first time!

-Before you do any shows you should have an inventory of all of your goods.
-That way you can balance your sales with the inventory you have left.
-Get free inventory sheets for your craft sale-click here
+Before you do any shows, you should have an inventory of all of your goods.
+That way, you can balance your sales with the inventory you have left.
+Use an

 Make sure to make up or have made up business cards that reflect your colors and style